 Add meditation.
 Hit your protein goals.
 Get 30 minutes of real exercise.
 Limit screen time before bed.
 Plan a social outing.
 The habits start compounding.

 Start journaling.
 Meal-prep one day.
 Try a new workout.
 Create a wind-down routine.
-Have a real conversation with someone.
+Have a real conversation.
 You're not just checking boxes anymore.

 Teach someone what you've learned.
 Build your personal meal plan.
 Set your next fitness goal.
 Audit your rest habits.
 Invest in a relationship that matters.
 By now, these aren't dares — they're just how you live.